 Observations: Kyle.
 “I like your shirt.”
 Sea Hawk pretending to be ‘The Inspector’.
-Katra helping Adora.
+Catra helping Adora.

 Conclusions: The episode begins with the Horde holding Glimmer and Bow captive, but ends with Glimmer and Bow free… and Entrapta seemingly dead (she’s not).
 The Horde maintain the upper hand throughout.

 Initial thoughts: The Princesses have suffered defeat and they aren’t taking it well.
 A lesson will be learnt here.